Learn the common signs of mental illness in adults and adolescents.

 If you make a donation online at our Web site, you are required to enter personal contact information and credit card information.
 We use this information to process your donation and send you a confirmation receipt.
 This information will not be sold or shared with outside parties.

-We also add you to our national donor database, from which you may receive periodic fundraising appeals via postal mail or e-mail.
+When you make a donation, we also add you to our national donor database, from which you may receive periodic fundraising appeals via postal mail or e-mail.
 This is outside of your general opt-in preference for e-mail from NAMI as indicated on your subscriptions page.

 If you wish to be removed from our mailing list, please contact us via e-mail at email@example.com , by phone at 1-888-999-NAMI (6264), or at the address below.